Configure Agents

 convexDeploymentUrl | Your Convex deployment URL (e.g., https://your-deployment.convex.cloud) |

-consoleAppUrl | IAS Console web app URL (used for browser-based login) |
+consoleAppUrl | IAS Hub web app URL (used for browser-based login).
+The field name retains console for backward compatibility. |

 workspaceSlug | Your workspace slug -- auto-filled after ias auth login |